Acne: Scars

 Acne scars are caused by inflammation within the dermis and are estimated to affect 95% of people with acne vulgaris.
 Abnormal healing and dermal inflammation create the scar.
 Scarring is most likely to take place with severe acne but may occur with any form of acne vulgaris.
 Acne scars are classified based on whether the abnormal healing response following dermal inflammation leads to excess collagen deposition or loss at the site of the acne lesion.

 Atrophic acne scars have lost collagen from the healing response and are the most common type of acne scar (accounting for approximately 75% of all acne scars).
 Ice-pick scars, boxcar scars, and rolling scars are subtypes of atrophic acne scars.
 Boxcar scars are round or ovoid indented scars with sharp borders and vary in size from 1.5–4 mm across.
 Ice-pick scars are narrow (less than 2 mm across), deep scars that extend into the dermis.
 Rolling scars are broader than ice-pick and boxcar scars (4–5 mm across) and have a wave-like pattern of depth in the skin.

 Hypertrophic scars are uncommon and are characterized by increased collagen content after the abnormal healing response.
 They are described as firm and raised from the skin.
 Hypertrophic scars remain within the original margins of the wound, whereas keloid scars can form scar tissue outside of these borders.
 Keloid scars from acne occur more often in men and people with darker skin, and usually occur on the trunk of the body.

-In November 2021 a study was published exposing the consensus of twenty-four renowned international plastic surgeons and dermatologists about the most effective energy-based devices for the treatment of acne scars.

 Pigmentation

 After an inflamed nodular acne lesion resolves, it is common for the skin to darken in that area, which is known as postinflammatory hyperpigmentation (PIH).
 The inflammation stimulates specialized pigment-producing skin cells (known as melanocytes) to produce more melanin pigment, which leads to the skin's darkened appearance.
 PIH occurs more frequently in people with darker skin color.
 Pigmented scar is a common term used for PIH, but is misleading as it suggests the color change is permanent.
 Often, PIH can be prevented by avoiding any aggravation of the nodule and can fade with time.
 However, untreated PIH can last for months, years, or even be permanent if deeper layers of skin are affected.
 Even minimal skin exposure to the sun's ultraviolet rays can sustain hyperpigmentation.
 Daily use of SPF 15 or higher sunscreen can minimize such a risk.
+Whitening agents like azelaic acid, arbutin or else may be used to improve hyperpigmentation.

 Causes

 Risk factors for the development of acne, other than genetics, have not been conclusively identified.
 Possible secondary contributors include hormones, infections, diet, and stress.
 Studies investigating the impact of smoking on the incidence and severity of acne have been inconclusive.
-Sunlight and cleanliness are not associated with acne.
+Cleanliness (hygiene) and sunlight are not associated with acne.